top of page

 Emerging research is showing how stress can exert a destructive influence at both a cellular and neurological level.
 For example, the stressed brain halts highly important ‘building projects’ such as birthing new neurons – called neurogenesis – while also impairing hippocampal function; the hippocampus ‘is a small, seahorse-shaped structure that store your conscious memories in an organized way,’ (Greenberg 2016).

 The result?
-Over protracted periods this neurological damage can result in a weakening of neural networks leading to diminished memory recall and, in the most severe cases, early onset of cognitive decline.
+Well, according to the author of The Stress-Proof Brain, over protracted periods this neurological damage can result in a weakening of neural networks leading to diminished memory recall and, in the most severe cases, early onset of cognitive decline.
 The brain that weathers a lot of stress wears quicker.

 Few people realize that silent killer is linked to a wide range of physical illnesses some of which include: